 What's the meaning of the phrase 'Revenge is a dish best served cold'?

 The proverbial phrase 'revenge is a dish best served cold' expresses the notion that vengeance is more satisfying when exacted some time after the harm that instigated it.

 What's the origin of the phrase 'Revenge is a dish best served cold'?

-This proverbial saying certainly gets about a bit in time and space.
+This proverbial saying certainly gets about a bit, both in time and space.
 It sounds as though it ought to be old, from Shakespeare or the like.
 Vengeance was a frequent theme of Tudor drama and several authors wrote about it.
 Francis Bacon coined at least three 'revenge' proverbs:

 - Revenge is a kind of wild justice.